What is an Exchange Traded Fund (ETF)?

-ETFs are not protected under the Financial Services Compensation Scheme.
-However, in the very unlikely event that the ETF provider goes bust, you would still have access to the ETF assets, which are ring-fenced and held by a separate custodian.
+All investments carry risks, and this is no different for ETFs.
+And while they may not be protected under the Financial Services Compensation Scheme, in the very unlikely event that the ETF provider goes bust, you would still have access to the ETF assets, which are ring-fenced and held by a separate custodian.

 We’ve included a few of the most popular ETF types below, but this is by no means an exhaustive list:

 By far the most popular type of ETFs are those tracking a large part, if not all, of the stock market – and typically an equity index like the Russell 3000 or S&P500.
 In this instance, the underlying stocks are highly diversified and likely to encompass both household names and lesser-known companies from across a range of industries